 Those who protest against abortion but done regularly on the bodies of chickens, pigs, and calves show only a biased concern for the lives of members of their own species...
 On any fair comparison of morally relevant characteristics, like rationality, self-consciousness, awareness, autonomy, pleasure, pain, and so on, the calf, the pig, and the much-derided chicken come out well ahead of the fetus at any stage of pregnancy.

-Now the quintessential example of the thesis, Mother Teresa.
+Now the quintessential example of the thesis is Mother Teresa.
 She shows us the mercy of the pro-life position.

 The above notwithstanding, Borgolio’s disdain of Catholic customs and traditions (as well as those of us who are traditionalists) enables Pelosi and the rest of the reincarnated Illuminati to dispense with such “trivial” things and the teachings about abortion.
 All this is just fine with most of the remaining “leadership.”
 Except for the few faithful Catholic hierarchies like Archbishop Vigano, who lives in hiding for fear of his life, the “environment” and collectivism take precedence over the seemingly trivial matter of saving souls.
 For example, The Vatican has betrayed the faithful in China.

-With the above backdrop, seeing Borgilio and Pelosi with no masks is such a profound disappointment.
+With the above backdrop, seeing Borgilio and Pelosi without masks is a profound disappointment.
 Superspreaders!
 They need to get with the program to set the example—cough, cough.

 Singer Sings Forced Jabs